howbizarre/starter-template-vue-3-bootstrap-5-sass-dark-theme-typescript/README.md

     ├───router /* Define the routes of your app */
     │       index.ts
     │
-    └───views /* Change, Add, Remove the views be your needs */ About.vue
+    └───views /* Change, Add, Remove, and Update the views to your needs */ About.vue
             Contacts.vue
             Home.vue